EricMFink/ProfessionalResponsibility/_drafts/AdvertisingQuestions&Answers.md

 ### Question 14.

 The correct answer is D..
 Under Rule 8.4(e), lawyers are not permitted to state or imply an ability to achieve results by means that violate the rules of conduct or other law.
-This advertisement, with one more ace than a deck of cards allows, and with a phone number that includes the word “cheater,” does exactly that.
+This advertisement, with one more ace than a deck of cards allows, and with a phone number that includes the word “cheater," does exactly that.
 Answer A is wrong because this is not a matter generally of taste.
 It is a question of a lawyer specifically advertising the ability to help clients by cheating.
 Answer B. is incorrect because the danger is not client rather the encouragement of illegal conduct and damage to public perception about the profession and the system.
 Truthfully stating that you cheat the system is still a violation.
 Answer C is incorrect because there is no such general standard for advertising.
 This ad runs afoul of a specific prohibition, and the underlying concern is in part disrepute for the profession and the legal system, but the answer as stated is too general.
 Answer D. is correct.

 ### Question 15.

 Sonny has two problems.
 Under Rule 7.1, he may not advertise in any way that is false and misleading.
-The statement that you will "save money” by hiring him is a comparison of the cost of his services with the competition.
+The statement that you will "save money" by hiring him is a comparison of the cost of his services with the competition.
 Similarly, to say “Guest is the best" is a comparison of the quality of his services with the services of other lawyers.
 The risk is that these statements may be construed to have been presented with sufficient specificity as to cause a reasonable person to believe that they can be substantiated.
 If the statements do give rise to that reasonable belief, and they cannot be substantiated, they are misleading under Rule 7.1.
 See Comment 3 to Rule 7.1.

 ### Question 16.